Kim Ki-young

-Kim Ki-young's first expression of his mature style was in his The Housemaid (1960), which featured a powerful femme fatale character.
-It is widely considered to be one of the best Korean films of all time.
-After a "Golden Age" during the 1960s, the 1970s were a low-point in the history of Korean cinema because of governmental censorship and a decrease in audience attendance.
+Kim Ki-young's first expression of his mature style was in The Housemaid (1960), which featured a powerful femme fatale character.
+It is widely considered one of the best Korean films of all time.
+After a "Golden Age" during the 1960s, the 1970s were a low-point in the history of Korean cinema because of government censorship and a decrease in audience attendance.
 Nevertheless, working independently, Kim produced some of his most eccentric cinematic creations in this era.
 Films such as Insect Woman (1972) and Iodo (1977) were successful at the time and highly influential on the younger generations of South Korean filmmakers both at their time of release, and with their rediscovery years later.
-By the 1980s, Kim's popularity had gone into decline, and his output decreased in the second half of the decade.
+By the 1980s, Kim's popularity had declined, and his output decreased in the second half of the decade.
 Neglected by the mainstream during much of the 1990s, Kim became a cult figure in South Korean film Internet forums in the early 1990s.
 Widespread international interest in his work was stimulated by a career retrospective at the 1997 Pusan International Film Festival.
 He was preparing a comeback film when he and his wife were killed in a house fire in 1998.
 The Berlin International Film Festival gave Kim a posthumous retrospective in 1998, and the French Cinémathèque screened 18 of Kim's films, some newly rediscovered and restored, in 2006.
 Through the efforts of the Korean Film Council (KOFIC), previously lost films by Kim Ki-young continue to be rediscovered and restored.
 Many current prominent South Korean filmmakers, including directors Im Sang-soo, Bong Joon-ho and Park Chan-wook, claim Kim Ki-young as an influence on their careers.